-In addition to this Owner's Manual, your Audi comes with Maintenance & Warranty booklet.
+In addition to this Owner's Manual, your Audi comes with a Warranty & Maintenance booklet.

 Moreover, depending on the model and the equipment, there may be additional instruction booklets delivered with your vehicle (for example, Operating Instructions for your Sound System, Navigation System etc.).